ulif/diceware/README.rst

 tell how many sides (all) your dice have.
 More sides will lead to less rolls required.

-We support even sources of randomness from other packages.
-See the `documentation <https://diceware.readthedocs.io/>`_ for more details.

 `diceware` comes with an English wordlist provided by the EFF_, which will be used by default and contains 7776 (=6^5) different words.
 This list is registered as ``en_eff``.